Chinese firm under U.S. sanctions wins Turkish missile deal

-ISTANBUL (Reuters) - NATO member Turkey announced on Thursday it had agreed a $4 billion co-production deal for a long-range air and missile defense system with a Chinese firm hit by U.S. sanctions, rejecting rival bids from Russian, U.S. and European firms.
+ISTANBUL (Reuters) - NATO member Turkey has chosen a Chinese defense firm hit by U.S. sanctions to co-produce a $4 billion long-range air and missile defense system, rejecting rival bids from Russian, U.S. and European firms.

-The decision to take the FD-2000 from China Precision Machinery Import and Export Corp (CPMIEC) underlined the growing strength of China’s defense industry as well as Beijing’s political interest in the Middle East and Turkey’s increasingly independent line towards Western partners.

 Turkish analysts said they believed Ankara had chosen its Chinese partner for technological reasons as well as a lower price.